-Homework is the student's responsibility for grades 2nd through 5th.
-For grades Pk2 through 1st grade, the parent is encouraged to support the child develop independence and responsibility through establishing skills such as organization, time management, attention to detail, follow-through, and study skills.
+Homework is the student's responsibility!
+The student is encouraged to develop independence and responsibility through establishing skills such as organization, time management, attention to detail, follow-through, and study skills.

 Difficulty with Homework

 Although homework is designed to enhance learning in the classroom, teachers understand that a student may have difficulty with an assignment.
 If this is the case, a sincere effort should be made to do as much of the assignment as possible, and the following school day the student should make arrangements with the appropriate teacher for extra help.
 To avoid a late or incomplete homework notice, it is the responsibility of the student to turn in the work and request to meet with the teacher if extra support is needed.